konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 - Meetups isn’t enough.
 What we need is an ongoing commitment to nurture a group with a shared identity
 - Community need some shared space where they can meet after meetups
+- Meetups rarely involve an exchange of value

 ### UserGroups